KGISELLE/KGISELLE/README.md

 ***
 <img align='right' src= "https://honeysanime.com/wp-content/uploads/2016/12/Danganronpa-Kibou-no-Gakuen-to-Zetsubou-no-Koukousei-The-Animation-wallpaper-Chihiro-Fujisaki.jpg" width="260">

 I love my name because it's a princess name, isn't it?
-I'm kidding, my name comes from a famous ballet performance, so that I love the fantasy world.
+I'm kidding, my name comes from a famous ballet performance, so that I love everything that I think is art, like:

 I ❤️ animation and videogames world!!!

-I'm studying Frond-end Develoment, at the moment I ❤love CSS and design software.
+I ❤love CSS and design software, this is why I decided to study Frond-end Develoment, I love making things come true with my own hands.